Nitrokey/odoo-modules-migration/README.md

 Typically "source version" refers to the currently installed version (e.g. 12.0) and "target version" to the higher migration target version (e.g. 15.0).
 OMM can even be used to manage more than two versions.

 1. Retrieve list of installed modules on production system, source version:
-`docker-compose run --rm odoo psql -P pager=off -A -F ';' -c "SELECT name, author, state, auto_install FROM ir_module_module WHERE state = 'installed' ORDER BY name" 2> /dev/null 1> /tmp/installed-modules.csv`
+`docker compose run --rm odoo psql -P pager=off -A -F ';' -c "SELECT name, author, state, auto_install FROM ir_module_module WHERE state = 'installed' ORDER BY name" 2> /dev/null 1> /tmp/installed-modules.csv`

 2. Add the list to a modules.yaml database, e.g. `python3 omm.py import-csv installed-modules.csv modules.yaml 12.0`